LaBudde Creek Fishery Area

 DNR Fisheries Areas

 LaBudde Creek Fishery Area is located within the "Southeast Glacial Plains Ecological Landscape."
 This landscape area produces some of the highest diversity of plants and insects in its wetland and river ecosystems.
 LaBudde Creek receives the majority of its flow from numerous fragile seepage springs in the upper mile of the stream.
 The property is also rich in cultural and archeological resources.
-One site has been identified as a historically important feature for Native American cultures.
+One site has been identified as a historically important feature of Native American cultures.

 LaBudde Creek is classified as a class 1 and class 2 trout stream.
-The class 1 section starts at its origin and runs downstream approximately 4-miles to Badger Road.
-The class 2 section runs from there about 3-miles downstream to the Mullet River.
+The class 1 section starts at its origin and runs downstream approximately 4 miles to Badger Road.
+The class 2 section runs from there about 3 miles downstream to the Mullet River.
 Development activities, ditching, and grazing have reduced the fishery potential of the stream in past years.
-However, current water resource management practices in the watershed should serve to clean-up the stream and increase the fishery potential in the future.
+However, current water resource management practices in the watershed should serve to clean up the stream and increase the fishery potential in the future.

 The fish species composition of LaBudde Creek is characteristic of a cold to cool water stream fishery with brook trout, brook stickleback, pearl dace, mid minnow, common white sucker, Johnny darter, creek chub, and blacknose whiner being present.
 An occasional northern pike is also found in the lower, warmer reaches of the stream.
 Management is aimed specifically at brook trout, which have a fair amount of natural reproduction in the headwaters of the stream.
 The native brook trout are supplemented with hatchery fish to provide added recreational opportunities.